Eric Bergsten, Chair, Board of Trustees (founding member)

 Nevena Jevremovic, Kritzer Fellow

 Nevena holds an LL.M. in International Law from the University of Pittsburgh, School of Law (2016) and an LL.M. in Civil Law in the EU from the University of Sarajevo, School of Law (2015).
-She participated in the IICL's Professional Certificate Program on Arbitration and Sales Law (2014-2015), 12th Cologne Academy on International Commercial Arbitration Center for Transnational Law (CENTRAL) (August 2015), Institute in International Commercial Law and Dispute Resolution organized by Pittsburgh Law School and the University of Zagreb (2010).
+She participated in the IICL's Professional Certificate Program on Arbitration and Sales Law (2014-2015), 12th Cologne Academy on International Commercial Arbitration Center for Transnational Law (CENTRAL) (August 2015), Summer program on International Commercial Law and Dispute Resolution organized by Pittsburgh Law School and the University of Zagreb (2010).
+She has been admitted as an SJD Candidate at the Pittsburgh School of Law under the supervision of Professor Ronald A. Brand.

 Nicolás Páez Viteri, IICL Fellow